For an example of Kate's presentation style, click here to see the Q & A portion of her lecture on New York's 1909 Hudson-Fulton Celebration.

 Audiences enjoy Kate's professional, engaging and well-illustrated presentations on American history, art, and design topics.
 This professional has lectured at museums, libraries, colleges, teachers' institutes, clubs and conferences across the country.
 She offers single illustrated lectures, training sessions for museum guides and art handlers and series of lectures addressing a particular theme.

 She has addressed audiences at the University of Texas at Austin, Cornell University, New York University, Bard Graduate Center, Museum of the City of New York, Historic Deerfield, Conner Prairie, Baltimore Museum, Tulsa's Philbrook Museum, The Philadelphia Club and The University Club.
-She has also spoken for the Society for the Preservation of Hudson Valley Vernacular Architecture and the Great Estates Consortium among many other institutions and organizations.

 Kate can plan and conduct art, history and landscape tours of the Hudson River Valley.
 She has participated in dozens of tours as a developer, organizer, leader, specialist guide and/or lecturer.
 These include the High Museum of Art Docents' tour, the Greenwich Historical Society’s sponsored tour and the Attingham International Study Program "New York and the Hudson Valley."

 This Hudson Valley native and regional expert can create a tour itinerary that caters to the interests of your group.
 She can also lead the tour if you so desire.